 Think about going mobile-friendly if:

-Search engine optimization is nowadays more important than ever and it is necessary for every PR specialist to understand the true meaning of SEO as well as the potential it creates for every business.
+Search engine optimization is nowadays more important than ever.
+Every PR specialist must understand the true meaning of SEO and its potential for every business.

-In addition, it is a great way to increase the quality of their web sites by making them user-friendly, faster and easier to navigate.
+It is also a great way to increase the quality of their web sites by making them user-friendly, faster, and easier to navigate.

-SEO can also be considered as a framework since the whole process has a number of rules (or guidelines), a number of stages and a set of controls.
+SEO can also be considered as a framework since the whole process has many rules (or guidelines), a number of stages, and a set of controls.

 Search engine optimization is essential because:

 Consider the use of relevant social media and decide if it fits into the company’s IR strategy.
-Twitter, LinkedIn and other platforms can be useful to certain companies in communicating their IR message and relevant content to various audiences.
+Twitter, LinkedIn, and other platforms can help individual companies communicate their IR message and relevant content to various audiences.

-Be open to new and creative ways in which you can use investor relations to paint your company in the best light.
-Who would have thought ten years ago Twitter would be a useful medium to communicate investor relations content to relevant stakeholders?
+Be open to new and creative ways to use investor relations to paint your company in the best light.
+Who would have thought that Twitter would be a good medium to communicate investor relations content to relevant stakeholders ten years ago?

-Ensure that the visitor has the ability to leave personal contact information and to opt into an email distribution list to receive regular company news or updates.
+Ensure that the visitor can leave personal contact information and opt into an email distribution list to receive regular company news or updates.

-Everyone has their own opinion on what makes a great Investor Relations Website Design.
-Keeping in mind that the IR section has important main functions, namely to keep information updated regularly, clearly labeled and easy to navigate through and in a format that is easy to understand.
+Everyone has their own opinion on what makes a great Investor Relations Website Design—keeping in mind that the IR section has essential main functions, namely to keep the information updated regularly.
 The presentation and execution of this can vary greatly.
-This is where working with an experienced IR firm can make this difficult job much easier.
+Working with an experienced IR firm can make this difficult job much more manageable.